hectortosa/rafflr/README.md

 ### Saving setup

 You can save your current setup by clicking in **Save** link.
-This will generate the url with the current setup to the clipboard (note tihs might not work on all borwsers if they don't support it).
+This will generate the url with the current setup and copy it to the clipboard (note this might not work on all borwsers if they don't support Clipboard API).

 ## Raffle Prizes